 Moving into the secondary stage, symptoms including a rash often on the palms of hands and soles of feet, headache and swollen lymph glands can occur.
 Most will find the symptoms go away without treatment however if not treated can develop to latent stage whereby it can affect your heart, brain, nerves and bones.

-When diagnosed early, treatment is usually in the form of an injection and/or a course of antibiotic tablets.
+When tested for and diagnosed early, treatment is usually in the form of an injection and/or a course of antibiotic tablets.
 However if the infection has progressed to the brain, more complex treatment is required.

 Genital herpes (HSV-2)

 Ah, genital herpes.
 Not to be confused with cold sores (HSV-1), genital herpes is a common viral STI that affects the areas of the groin.
 It is spread by intercourse where skin-to-skin contact is made and the most noticeable of symptoms are the sores or blisters that form.
 Learn all about how herpes is transmitted here.

 Having genital herpes can present an increased risk of acquiring HIV.
 When a sore develops, your immune system responds naturally to heal it which generates a high concentration of immune cells in that area.
 These immune cells are what HIV infects, so if HIV from semen or blood comes in contact with the sore, the risk for infection is high.

 While there is no cure for herpes, there are treatments that can reduce the severity of symptoms and speed up recovery.
 Symptoms may also reappear during times of stress or when the immune system is low, however can become less frequent over time.
 Sustaining a healthy diet and resting well can avoid outbreaks.